awsdocs/amazon-sns-developer-guide/doc_source/sms_preferences.md

 ## Setting Preferences \(AWS SDKs\)<a name="sms_preferences_sdk"></a>

 To set your SMS preferences using one of AWS SDKs, use the action in that SDK that corresponds to the `SetSMSAttributes` request in the Amazon SNS API\.
-With this request, you assign values to the different SMS attributes, such as your monthly spend limit and your default SMS type \(promotional or transactional\)\.
+With this request, you assign values to the different SMS attributes, such as your monthly spend quota and your default SMS type \(promotional or transactional\)\.
 For all SMS attributes, see [SetSMSAttributes](https://docs.aws.amazon.com/sns/latest/api/API_SetSMSAttributes.html) in the *Amazon Simple Notification Service API Reference*\.

 The following examples show how to set SMS preferences using the Amazon SNS clients that are provided by the AWS SDKs\.